 Coxheath real estate guide & listings for sale

-Most areas in Coxheath are reasonably quiet, as noise from the streets and other parts of the city is rarely an issue - although that is not the case closer to the railway line.
-It is rather difficult to access parks since they aren't well-distributed.
-Still, there are a few public green spaces close by for residents to enjoy.
+Coxheath is fairly good for those who prefer quiet areas, as noise from the streets and other parts of the city is rarely an issue - although that is not the case close to the railway line.
+It is rather difficult to get to parks since they aren't well-distributed.
+Despite that, there are a few green spaces nearby for residents to check out.

-In Coxheath, the vast majority of buildings are single detached homes, and the rest of the properties are mainly duplexes.
-This part of the municipality also has quite a good selection of housing sizes; there is a higher proportion of three bedroom homes in this part of Cape Breton.
-About 90% of the properties in the community are occupied by homeowners whereas the rest are rented.
-Roughly 40% of properties in this part of the municipality were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
+In Coxheath, the vast majority of dwellings are single detached homes, while the rest are mainly duplexes.
+About 40% of properties in this community were constructed in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+This area also has a choice of housing size options; there is a higher proportion of three bedroom homes in this part of Cape Breton.
+Homeowners occupy about 90% of the properties in Coxheath whereas the remainder are rented.